Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Case studies and methodology implementation

-As a preliminary step, we first tune the lag window $w$--within a bound of $w_{\text{max}} = 100$--using two information-theoretic criteria: the Bayesian Information Criterion (BIC) and the Akaike Information Criterion (AIC) \cite{lutkepohl2005new, akaike1974new, schwarz1978estimating}, the details of which are described in Appendix~\ref{app:bic_aic}.
+As a preliminary step, we first tune the lag window $w$, within a bound of $w_{\text{max}} = 20$, using two information-theoretic criteria: the Bayesian Information Criterion (BIC) and the Akaike Information Criterion (AIC) \cite{lutkepohl2005new, akaike1974new, schwarz1978estimating}; details are provided in ~\ref{app:bic_aic}.
 Both criteria are likelihood-based, with AIC tending to select larger windows than BIC.
-We note that BIC and AIC are well-suited for MVARs models since they assume stationarity of the data and white noise residuals.
+We note that BIC and AIC are well-suited for MVARs since they assume stationarity of the data and white noise residuals.
 For comparison, we adopt the same $w$ for learning LSTMs, as the one tuned for MVARs by these criteria.

-For the MVARs model training, we first verify that all input time series are stationary using the augmented Dickey-Fuller (ADF) test \cite{Dickey1979} with a threshold of significance level $p < 0.01$.
-Then, we solve the least-squares optimization problem in Eq.~\eqref{eq:mvar_ls} using ridge regression with a regularization parameter $\lambda = 10^{-6}$ to compute the coefficients $\boldsymbol{A}_0$ and $\boldsymbol{A}_j$ in Eq.~\eqref{eq:mvar}.
+For the MVAR model training in both configurations, we first verified that all input time series are stationary using the augmented Dickey--Fuller (ADF) test \cite{Dickey1979} with a threshold of significance level $p < 0.01$.
+Then, we computed the coefficients $\boldsymbol{A}_j$ in Eq.~\eqref{eq:mvar} using ordinary least squares to solve the optimization problem in Eq.~\eqref{eq:mvar_ls}.
+For the counterflow case, where the related data-matrix was ill-conditioned, we employed ridge regularization with $\lambda=10^{-6}$.